Top Keyboard for Programmers: A Custom Builder’s Advice on Layouts, Switches, and more.

 Compact layouts like 60%, 65%, or split keyboards are where it’s at.
 They ditch the numpad (and sometimes the function row) to save space and keep your mouse closer.
 Pair a compact board with programmable layers, and you’ve got instant access to any key you need.

-Here’s why we think compact keyboards rock for coding:
+Here’s why I think compact keyboards rock for coding:

 • Desk space: More room for your coffee mug, second monitor, or that rubber duck for debugging.